Men's Soccer Graduate Assistant

 - Represent the athletics department through collaboration with a variety of campus groups.

-- Represent UW-Parkside as appropriate with the Great Lakes Intercollegiate Athletic Conference (GLIAC) and the NCAA.
+- Represent UW-Parkside as appropriate with the Great Lakes Intercollegiate Athletics Conference (GLIAC) and the NCAA.

-- The ideal candidate will have experience as a student-athlete, manager, and/or coach in a college soccer program.
+The ideal candidate will have experience as a student-athlete, manager, and/or coach in a college men’s soccer program.

 Salary and Benefits